kstastny/workshop-rabbitmq-messaging/presentation/slides/index.md

 > Demo - Publishing Trouble

-' `mandatory` attribute + basic.return https://www.rabbitmq.com/amqp-0-9-1-quickref.html
-        - show what happens if there's nowhere to route (basic return)
-        - show what happens if there's no exchange (channel disconnect! but async!)

 ' "Lost Send" - message not sent even when transaction is commited ' "Premature Send" - sending message before transaction is commited ' broker stops transaction - if unavailable, this is a reason for rollback